Lennie Tristano: Influences and playing style

 Saxophonists Parker and Lester Young were important influences on Tristano's development.
 Another major figure was pianist Art Tatum: Tristano practiced solo Tatum pieces early in his career, before gradually moving away from this influence in search of his own style.
 Bebopper Bud Powell also affected Tristano's playing and teaching, as he admired the younger pianist's articulation and expression.

 Tristano's advanced grasp of harmony pushed his music beyond the complexities of the contemporary bebop movement: from his early recordings, he sought to develop the use of harmonies that were unusual for that period.
 His playing has been labeled "cool jazz", but this fails to capture the range of his playing.
 Eunmi Shim summarized the changes in Tristano's playing during his career:

-The trio recordings of 1946 show a novel approach in the linear interaction between piano and guitar, resulting in counterpoint, polyrhythm, and superimposed harmonies.
-The sextet recordings of 1949 are notable for coherent ensemble playing and soloing, and the free group improvisations based on spontaneous group interactions and the contrapuntal principle.
-In the 1950s Tristano employed an advanced concept in jazz improvisation called side-slipping, or outside playing, which creates a form of temporary bitonality when chromatic harmony is superimposed over the standard harmonic progressions.
-Tristano intensified his use of counterpoint, polyrhythm, and chromaticism in the 1960s[.]

 Grove Music commented on some aspects of Tristano's style that were different from most modern jazz: "Rather than the irregular accents of bop, Tristano preferred an even rhythmic background against which to concentrate on line and focus his complex changes of time signature.
 Typically, his solos consisted of extraordinarily long, angular strings of almost even quavers provided with subtle rhythmic deviations and abrasive polytonal effects.
 He was particularly adept in his use of different levels of double time and was a master of the block-chord style".

 Fellow piano player Ethan Iverson asserted that, "As a pianist, Tristano was in the top tier of technical accomplishment.
 He was born a prodigy and worked tirelessly to get better."
 Tristano "had seemingly small but extremely flexible hands, which could expand to a phenomenal degree", allowing him to reach large intervals.